ZhangBanger/zhangbanger.github.io/_posts/2015-12-30-highway-net-vs-gradnet.md

 [GradNets](http://arxiv.org/abs/1511.06827) offer a simplified alternative to gradual interpolation between model architectures.
 The inspiration is similar to that of Highway Networks; early in training, prefer simpler architecture, whereas later in training, transition to complex.

-The variable $g$ anneals over a $\tau$ epochs, controlling the amount of interpolation between the simple activation and the nonlinear one.
+The variable $g$ anneals over a $\tau$ epochs (full passes through shuffled data), controlling the amount of interpolation between the simple activation and the nonlinear one.
 Using similar notation as before:

 $$
 g = \min(t / \tau, 1)